isomerpages/nlb-biblioasia/_jul-to-sep-2013/Singapore Public Libraries: Past, Present and Future.md

 All public libraries are being positioned as social touchpoints for the community to interact with or have the opportunity to collaborate on arts and culture, either in terms of creation or appreciation.

-To provide Singaporeans with regular opportunities to learn about different art forms, a series of Arts & Culture 101 sessions comprising performances, workshops and talks related to the various forms of art are held.
+To provide Singaporeans with regular opportunities to learn about different art forms, a series of Arts &amp; Culture 101 sessions comprising performances, workshops and talks related to the various forms of art are held.
 These sessions leverage on the libraries as touchpoints and are curated and facilitated by newly trained Cultural Concierges (librarians who answer queries pertaining to arts and culture).

 *Digital Library Initiatives and New Media*